 I had only a few failures and even in these cases, I did not lose serious money.

-But when I decided to expand my business online, I realized I had to become a student again.
+But when I decided to expand my business online in late 2014, I realized I had to become a student again.

 The online business world depends heavily on marketing and advertising.